 To find premade content use the Content Search on the bottom bar.
 Enter a search term, and select a result.
 These are organized by content type: specific structures, Landmarks, Flashcard names, Views, Muscle Actions, Animations, Quizzes, Histology, and Illustration images.

 Use these three features when in a 3D view and interested in browsing through related content.

 Back and Forward When you're ready to go back, use the Forward and Back options to navigate between views you've visited.

 Undo, Redo, and Refresh If you have edited a 3D view use the Undo, Redo, and Refresh buttons to review or undo edits.

-Related Content If you are in a View and want to learn more about a structure on screen, select it and open the Related Content option to see additional assets available.
+Related Content If you are searching for a flashcard or a View and want to learn more about a structure on screen, select it and open the Related Content option to see additional assets available.
 Scrolling through the icons in the Related Content option provides access to other Views and animations.

 When in a 3D view use the Anatomy Search option to locate structures in the view or add structures to the view.
 Type the name of the structure and select Show Me to zoom into a structure in the view.
 Select Add + to add the structure to the view.

 Note: Anatomy Search will not show Landmarks or Pin Attachments.

 For additional ways to edit content in a view see this article that presents how to use the Systems Tray, the breadcrumb, and Radius Blast options to add or remove multiple structures from a view.